jakobringler/blog/content/notes/PCA Dejitter.md

 There is one issue though.
 By removing all the small movements and quick direction changes we also de-jitter the animation itself, which we can especially tell when the model claps and the hands seemingly get stuck in the air.
 ## Improvements

-There are some workarounds that we can do to counteract that problem, but we would need a full rig to do so.
-This is external data and I only have alembic cashes of the character and the cloths.
+There are some workarounds that we can implement to counter that problem, but we would need a full rig to do so.
+This is external data and we only have alembic cashes of the character and the cloths.
 That is enough however to save us.
 ### De-Jittering with a Guide

 The simple approach is to add a guide mesh to the geometry that doesn't have any jitter on it, but also follows the animation.
 So we just add our character mesh that drove the simulation in the first place.
 We then de-jitter both meshes at the same time.
 Afterwards we can point deform the cloth by the difference of the original character mesh and the de-jittered one.